Traditional Culture Experience

 Premium Performances

-A special night to enjoy all that Hamada's Iwami Kagura has to offer
+A special night to experience everything Hamada’s Iwami Kagura has to offer

 - Representative Performances